LostArtefacts/TRX/README.md

     TRX supports a wide variety of controllers out of the box with no additional software required.
 The keyboard or controller controls can be fully customized in the Controls menu with multiple layouts.
+    Multi-key combo shortcuts (up to 3 keys) and two binding slots per action are also supported.

 6. **What about TR3 support?**